wowasa/x3ml/README.md

 We regularly publish new [releases](https://github.com/isl/x3ml/releases) of the X3ML engine.
 Each release contains the following:
 * *X3ML-Engine.jar*: it is a typical JAR files that contains all the functionalities of the X3ML Engine (without its dependent JARs).
 * *X3ML-Engine-exejar.jar*: it is an executable JAR that contains all the functionalities of the X3ML Engine.
 This JAR file incorporates all the dependencies of the X3ML Engine and delivered as a single file.
-It is mainly procuded and disseminated for executing X3ML Engine from [console](#run-from-console).
+It is mainly produced and disseminated for executing X3ML Engine from [console](#run-from-console).

  More specifically we publish both official releases and releases under development.